Insight - 'Go anywhere' bond funds pose risks that investors can't see

 Only 50 percent of funds in Morningstar's "non-traditional bond fund" category, which includes unconstrained bond funds, reported their duration to the company every month.

-For example, the Virtus Strategic Income Fund discloses its duration and holdings quarterly.
+For example, the Virtus Strategic Income Fund (VASBX.O) discloses its duration and holdings quarterly.

 FOGGY AREA